Avon Products: Recent history

 In 2014, Avon's global sales had fallen for five straight years, and its North American revenues fell 18% that year.

 In 2016, Avon completed the separation of its United States, Canada, and Puerto Rico business as New Avon LLC, which also trades with the "Avon" name.
-As part of a three-year plan, the global Avon Products moved its headquarters to London in the United Kingdom.

-In August 2019, New Avon LLC, the privately held North American company that split from Avon Products, Inc. (Avon Worldwide) in 2016 entered into a definitive agreement with South Korean consumer goods giant LG Household & Health Care, Ltd., which will purchase the direct-selling cosmetics business for $125 million in cash.
-In January 2021, New Avon Company announced its corporate name change to The Avon Company.
+As part of a three-year plan, the global Avon Products relocated its headquarters to London in the United Kingdom.
+In August 2019, New Avon LLC, the privately held North American company that split from Avon Products, Inc. (Avon Worldwide) in 2016 entered into a definitive agreement with South Korean consumer goods giant LG Household & Health Care, Ltd., which purchased the direct-selling cosmetics business for $125 million in cash.

 Jan Zijderveld was appointed the company's CEO in February 2018.
 The former CEO, Sherilyn S. McCoy, stayed on as an adviser to the Board and to Zijderveld through March 31, 2018.

+In January 2021, New Avon Company announced its corporate name change to The Avon Company.

 In 2019, the Brazilian beauty company Natura agreed to buy Avon Products for more than $2bn via a share swap, creating the world's fourth-largest beauty company.
 Under the deal's terms, Natura will hold 76% of the combined business with over $10 billion in annual revenue.

-In June 2020, a new logo of Avon was released.

-In 2022, Avon decided to develop world-class Research and Development operations in Brazil and Poland, where representatives and consumers already reside.
-This is a part of Avon's Open Up and Grow strategy to establish a seamless supply chain network in two of their largest markets.
-This would result in the closing down of their R&D facility in Suffern, New York which has been in operation for 125 years.
-The company plans to start layoffs in March 2023, and officially close its doors in 2024.
+In November 2023, Avon announced it would open stores in the United Kingdom for the first time in the company's history, augmenting its already existing network of 63 stores in Turkey.
+However, in August 2024, Avon Products filed for Chapter 11 bankruptcy protection in an effort to settle its talc-based lawsuits.
+In September 2025, it was announced that Natura will sell Avon to Regent LP for £1.
+The sale does not include Avon's Latin American and Russian operations, which will continue to be owned by Natura.

-Business model
+Business model and marketing

 Avon uses both door-to-door salespeople ("Avon ladies", as well as "Avon men") and brochures to advertise its products.
 Some Avon training centers have a small retail section with skin care products, such as creams, serums, makeup, and washes.
 Avon recruits sales representatives who sell beauty products, jewelry, accessories, and clothing.
+The salespeople are not employees, their income is solely based on the sales revenue or recruiting of further salespeople.